 Access to a computer that has an internet connection is required to undertake the study.
 Students may bring portable electronic devices to classroom sessions such as small laptops or tablets.
 Students are advised that no provision will be made to charge these devices in the classroom and charging or power extension leads are not to be used in the classroom.

 Students will require basic stationery and a notebook according to their own study preferences.

 There is a fee for the student resources and the online learning platform.

 - A nationally recognised industry qualification

 - Skills and knowledge to work as Wall and Floor Tiler

 EXIT POINT AND PATHWAYS

 Students must complete all assessments for each unit of competency to be deemed competent in a unit.
 All 20 units including the work placement hours must be completed to gain the full qualification.

 After achieving CPC31320 Certificate III in Wall and Floor Tiling, students can progress to Certificate IV in Building and construction or any other courses.

-Students who do not complete the full qualification will receive a Statement of Attainment for units successfully completed.
+Students who do not complete the full qualification may receive a Statement of Attainment for units successfully completed (with no overdue fee).